Ada-Developers-Academy/core-unit-2/api-7-refactoring/refactor-validate-book.md

 ##### !explanation
 `validate_book` Test Cases
-- validating a book successfully
+- Validating a book successfully
 - Failing to validate a book whose record `id` is not in the database
 - Failing to validate a record when the record `id` is invalid (non-integer)
 ##### !end-explanation